 This can be a show competition, agility or herding competition.
 For Australian Shepherds, the competition is usually in herding because that is their instinctive intelligence.

 Not surprisingly, the more champions the puppy has in its line, the higher price they’ll generally be.
 So, if you’re only looking for a companion Aussie, then a long history of herding champions is probably not worth the premium price.

 Although not present on all pedigrees, some health factors will be documented with recent dogs.
 Of course, the healthier the dog the higher the price.

-Most people can probably find better deals with an equally reputable breeder.
+Most people can probably find better deals from an equally reputable breeder.
 However, are they willing to go to them if they’re on the other side of the country?
 Probably not.

 Comparing Australian Shepherd Prices